lavingiasa/UnderwaterRaiding/GameDesignDoc.md

 	+ The number of bombs left are shown in the top middle of the screen
 	+ The player is in the centre of the screen at the start, but be can move wherever
 	+ Enemies appear at the top of the screen
-	+ The background will most liely be a repeating coral reef or waves
+	+ The background will most likely be a repeating coral reef or waves